Harigovind3002/Chatty-Document-Chatbot/README.md

 Asking a Question

-Send a POST request to /ask with a JSON payload containing the question: curl -X POST -H "Content-Type: application/json" -d '{"question": "What is FastAPI?"}' http://localhost:8000/ask Check the Swagger documentation at http://localhost:8000/docs for more details.
+Send a POST request to /ask with a JSON payload containing the question: curl -X POST -H "Content-Type: application/json" -d '{"question": " "}' http://localhost:8000/ask